Valerie

 was able to get some good feelings through a libidinous fantasy involving love

-between androgynous characters—a human and an alien.
+between two androgynous characters—a human and an alien.

 She was driven to

-she hated her life in this world.
+possible—because she hated her life in this world.

-At age 22, she found a
+At age 22, she fell in

-She also had fantasies
+She also fantasized

-and understood serial killers.
+understood serial killers.
 Part of her wanted to make others suffer as she

 suffered.

-suicidal rage.
+rage.

 In July of 2022,

-through her own research, she realized that she had an attachment disorder.
+through her own research, she realized that she had an attachment

-Psychotherapists could not help her.
+psychotherapists but they could not help her.

 She became convinced